Lagrangian7/ARCHIMEDESTERM/replit.md

 # Overview

-This is an ARCHIMEDES AI Terminal application - a retro-futuristic terminal interface with cyberpunk aesthetics that provides AI assistance in two distinct modes: Natural Chat Mode for conversational interactions and Technical Mode for concise, step-by-step technical responses.
-The application features a dark terminal with authentic green phosphor text, voice synthesis capabilities, speech recognition, and command history functionality.
+This is an ARCHIMEDES v7 AI Terminal application - expanded from a cyberpunk-styled AI interface into a comprehensive retro computing portal that combines the original terminal functionality (dual AI modes, voice synthesis, authentication, knowledge base) with a complete telehack.com-style system featuring real web telnet connectivity to live BBS systems, vintage network simulation, ANSI terminal emulation, and a curated directory of active telnet boards with addresses and historical phone numbers.

 # User Preferences